beberlei/litecqrs-php/README.md

   In fact you can use any class as command or event.
 The naming conventions alone make sure command handlers and event listeners are detected.

+* JMS Serializer Plugin cannot "detach" aggregate root properties that are part of an event that is serialized anymore.
+Putting related aggregate roots into an Event is therefore not supported anymore (and not a good idea even with JMS Serializer 0.9 anyways).

 ## Conventions

 * All public methods of a command handler class are mapped to Commands "Command